 1. Define your target markets

 You can’t please all of the people all of the time, that’s just a fact of life.
-With this in mind, it’s important to first define your target market so that you’re clear on the challenges you will be addressing and to be confident that you’re offering the right thing to the right market.
+With this in mind, it’s important to first define your target market so that you’re clear on the challenges you will be addressing and to be confident that you’re offering the right thing to the right audience.

 So don’t spread yourself too thin - in reality, there will be a select area of the market which your brand most suits, so ask yourself: